 About Autohomophobia, Exile, and other insecurities.

-"Without Interpretation: About Autohomophobia, Exile, and other insecurities" is an interactive audiovisual installation that takes on multiple formats, featuring 1, 2, and 4 video projections/screens, as well as a sound recording station.
-The installation delves into the complexities of identity and insecurity faced by the artist.
+"Without Interpretation: About Autohomophobia, Exile, and other insecurities" is an interactive audiovisual installation that takes on multiple formats, featuring 1, 2, and 4 video projections, as well as a sound recording station.
+The installation explores themes of identity and insecurity, using the lens of autohomophobia to examine the struggle between homosexual desires and the homophobic attitudes ingrained in Syrian society.

-The installation creates a space for the audience to record their own thoughts and judgments on a special microphone.
+The artwork creates a space for the audience to record their own thoughts and judgments on a special microphone.
 These recordings are edited and looped directly in the exhibition space, becoming a part of the artwork.
+Through the incorporation of audience voices, "Without Interpretation" highlights the ways in which harmful attitudes toward queer individuals are perpetuated and normalized within broader society.

 Using Max and Arduino a piece of hardware and software were programmed to allow the audience to participate autonomously.
 Staking and looping up to 15 voices at the same time.